suibari/bsky-affirmative-bot/README_en.md

 The information collected is only used for generating replies.
 However, for AI-generated replies, data communication is conducted with Google LLC in compliance with Google Gemini API usage policies.

 ### Age Restriction

-The AI-generated reply functionality of this bot adheres to the Google Gemini API Terms of Service and is restricted to users aged 18 and older. **Users under 18 should either use the "Predefined Reply Mode" described below or refrain from using this bot.**
+AI-based features comply with Google Gemini’s Terms of Service and are only available to users **18 years and older**.
+Template replies (non-AI) are available to all users.

-### Regional Restrictions
+### Regional Restriction

-The AI-generated reply functionality of this bot adheres to Google Gemini API Terms of Service and is unavailable in the following regions:
+AI-based features cannot be used in the following regions (per Google Gemini’s Terms of Service):

 - United Kingdom (UK)
 - Switzerland
-- European Union (EU) member states

-**Users residing in these regions should use the "Predefined Reply Mode" described below or refrain from using this bot.**
+- EU Member States

+Template replies (non-AI) are available regardless of region.

 ### Privacy Policy Updates